Logo Futurismo

 Álvaro Rodrigues | Lagoa do Capitão hiking trail view with the Mountain in the background.

-Others will make you stroll by unique landscapes such as the peculiar vineyards of Pico.
+Others will take you on a stroll through unique landscapes such as the peculiar vineyards of Pico.
 During all of them, you will discover many cultural, geological, and floral aspects of Pico.

 For instance, the Criação Velha trail is one of the most beautiful on the island.
 You will be walking on a 1,500-year-old lava field surrounded by vineyards protected by UNESCO.